TDCOSMO XXI. Accurate stellar velocity dispersions of the SL2S lens sample and the fundamental plane of the lensing mass: New measurements and uncertainties

 and

-where the index $k$ runs through the template library, $\delta \sigma_k$ is the statistical uncertainty estimated by pPXF, and $w_k$ is the weight assigned.
+where the index $k$ runs through the template library, $\delta \sigma_k$ is the statistical uncertainty estimated by pPXF, and $w_k$ is the weight we assigned.

-Following KM25, we provide the stellar velocity dispersions and uncertainties as both the BIC-weighted average and equally-weighted average of the measurements from two template libraries.
-The BIC determined weights were estimated at the sample level to minimize noise in the process, and the samples were grouped by instrument and/or SNR.
-The estimated weights for the groups are summarized in Table~\ref{table:results}.
-Note that preference for one of the libraries changes depending on the instrument and the SNR.
-For each galaxy, we used the weight for the group it is affiliated with to measure BIC-weighted average values.
-For example, if a galaxy is observed with LRIS and has an SNR$>$20/\AA, then the assigned weights to the measurements from Indo-US and MILES are 0.78 and 0.22, respectively.
-In general, the BIC-weighted and equally-weighted velocity dispersions are very similar, consistent with the good agreement between the template libraries.
+Following KM25, we provide the stellar velocity dispersions and uncertainties as both the BIC-weighted average and equally weighted average of the measurements from two template libraries.
+The BIC-determined weights were estimated at the sample level to minimize noise in the process, and the samples were grouped by instrument and S/N. The estimated weights for the groups are summarized in Table~\ref{table:results}.
+The preference for one of the libraries changed depending on the instrument and the S/N. For each galaxy, we used the weight for the group to which it was affiliated to measure the BIC-weighted average values.
+For example, when a galaxy was observed with LRIS and had an S/N$>$20/\AA, the weights we assigned to the measurements from Indo-US and MILES were 0.78 and 0.22, respectively.
+In general, the BIC-weighted and equally weighted velocity dispersions are very similar, which is consistent with the good agreement between the template libraries.
 In Fig. \ref{fig:sigma_z} we show the BIC-weighted velocity dispersions with the associated total uncertainties of the SL2S sample as a function of redshift.\\

-When the number of template libraries is small (as in the case considered here), it is prudent to adopt Bessel's correction to get the unbiased estimators (see KM25 for a derivation).
-Thus, the systematic uncertainties are Bessel corrected following:
+When the number of template libraries is small (as in the case considered here), it is prudent to adopt Bessel's correction to obtain the unbiased estimators (see KM25 for a derivation).
+Thus, the systematic uncertainties were Bessel corrected following